\\\ Dog Areas In Vehicles

 Does Your Dog Travel In Style?

-Millions of dogs are chauffeured each day to their favourite park, open ground or for a special walk in the countryside and coastal regions with their owners.
+Millions of dogs are chauffeured each day to their favourite park, open ground for a special walk in the countryside, and special days out to coastal regions with their owners.

-According to Car Guru, more than a third of puppy and dog owners ‘forgot’ or mis-estimated their dog sizes when purchasing their new upgrade car.
+According to Car Guru, more than a third of puppy and dog owners ‘forgot’ or mis-estimated their dog size when purchasing their new upgrade car.
 That’s an awful lot of dog owners!

 There’s nothing worse than watching huge, full grown large dogs relieved to jump out of a tiny hatchback, shaking themselves furiously, stretching themselves from their ordeal

 If it looks uncomfortable to other dog owners watching, can you imagine how those poor dogs feel cooped up in the back.

 So Car Guru have taken the pain out buying the wrong size car by providing their customers with a special calculating tool.

 Car Gurus new simple tool ‘Pupgrader’ will help to provide you with a choice of suitable cars for your size of dog or dogs based on the most popular ten breeds and will take the pain away (and embarrassment!) of ordering the wrong size car.